tmecklem/realtime-web/slides/index.md

 # Rapid influx of data

 <!--
-(Katie)

-Alright, we've talked about systems that manage resources and making sure that we are exposing the realtime state or status of those resources to the user.
-And there are other types of systems that benefit from realtime data, as well.
-And one of the others that we want to highlight today are systems that handle rapidly changing data—so things like social media, or a news site, or maybe a polling system, or a dashboard of some sort.
+Alright, we've talked about systems that manage resources and making sure that we are exposing the realtime state of those resources to the user.

+There are other types of systems where users benefit from realtime data, as well.
+And one of the others that we want to highlight today are systems that handle rapidly changing data

+things like social media, or a news site, or maybe a polling system, or a dashboard of some sort.

 There are lots of examples of these types of systems.
 But the problem that presents itself in these systems is that we need to decide how to display the data to the user in a way that is not overwhelming.

-So, you can forgo it entirely and not worry about updating in real time.
-Which is bad because then your users don't know if the data their seeing is accurate and could be making a bad decision based on it or are just unaware of something that is happening.
-Or, you can decide to display the data coming in in realtime, which then raises the question of how to do that well.
+Options: you can forgo it entirely and not worry about updating in real time.
+Which is bad because then your users don't know if the data their seeing is accurate and could be making a bad decision based on it.

+You can decide to display the data coming in in realtime, which then raises the question of how to do that well.

 But, let's take a look first: